Swiss Franc (CHF) Dashboard

 Why Is the Swiss Franc So Strong?

-The Swiss franc is one of the strongest currencies in the world because investors view it as a safe haven during periods of global uncertainty.
-Switzerland’s political stability, low inflation, and strong banking system consistently support the franc’s value.
+The Swiss Franc (CHF) is considered one of the strongest and most stable currencies in the world because investors see it as a safe haven during times of economic or political uncertainty.

 Is the Swiss Franc Stronger Than the USD?